1995–96 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale faced a difficult tie against Crystal Palace.
 After a goalless draw at Selhurst Park, the Vale advanced with a 4–3 win thanks to a brace from Ray Walker, despite having twice surrendered a two-goal lead.
 They then faced the cup holders Everton at Goodison Park.
 Foyle equalized after the "Toffees" scored the opener, and Ian Bogie saved the day with a deflected goal in injury time after Everton had again taken the lead through Duncan Ferguson.
 This goal saved the blushes of Foyle, who missed a sitter from 6 yd earlier in the game, and Paul Musselwhite, who gifted Ferguson his goal when he spilt Anders Limpar's cross.
 Back at Vale Park, the "Valiants" added another scalp to their collection with goals from Bogie and McCarthy to win the match 2–1.
 The club also took in their highest ever gate receipt total, as the game saw Vale bank £170,349.
 They then faced another top side away in the fifth round, Leeds United at Elland Road.
 A goalless draw raised hopes of another cup upset, and hopes turned to expectations as Naylor put Vale ahead in the replay.
 However, two goals from Gary McAllister saved United's blushes, dumping Vale out of the cup.
 For their efforts, John Rudge's side were handed the FA's Giantkillers award for the season.

 In the League Cup, Vale faced league rivals Huddersfield Town.
 Despite a 2–1 victory at the Alfred McAlpine Stadium, the "Terriers" escaped from Burslem with a 3–1 victory to knock Vale out of the competition.

 In the Anglo-Italian Cup, Vale drew 2–2 with Cesena, beat Ancona 2–0, and drew 0–0 with Genoa, before beating Perugia 5–3.
 The draw with nine-time Serie A champions and former UEFA Cup semi-finalists Genoa was seen as particularly creditable, with Musselwhite praised for some excellent close-range saves to earn his clean sheet.
-This took Vale through the group stage, along with Birmingham City, as they finished ahead of both Oldham Athletic and Luton Town.
+Meanwhile, the win over Perugia took place at the Stadio Renato Curi in front of only 19 Vale supporting away fans as very heavy snow in Northern Italy left many fans who had travelled unable to reach the city of Perugia; those who did see the game witnessed a Mills hat-trick in what was a highly entertaining match.
+Vale qualified past the group stage, along with Birmingham City, as they finished ahead of both Oldham Athletic and Luton Town.
 Facing Ipswich Town in the English semi-final, they progressed with a 4–2 win.
 To reach the final, they still had to beat West Bromwich Albion in a two-legged affair.
 They beat the "Baggies" 3–1 to become the last English team in the competition and face Genoa again, this time to decide the tournament's winner.
 Despite a brace from Foyle, the Serie B side were the 5–2 victors, former Italian international Gennaro Ruotolo scoring a hat-trick.